jordiqui/BrainLearnJR/Readme.md

   * [AUTHORS][authors-link], a text file with the list of authors for the project.

-  * [src][src-link], a subdirectory containing the full source code, including a Makefile that can be used to compile Stockfish on Unix-like systems.
+  * [src][src-link], a subdirectory containing the full source code, including a Makefile that can be used to compile Brainlearn on Unix-like systems.

   * a file with the .nnue extension, storing the neural network for the NNUE evaluation.
 Binary distributions will have this file embedded.